Most of founders now departed

 Griffiths latest to leave games unicorn FanDuel

-All but one of the founders has now left the company
+All the founders has now left the company

 Another of the founding members of FanDuel has left the company as the fantasy sports games company reshapes it management.